snicholspa/tips_tricks_howtos/autonomous_database/vector_search_enhanced/vector_search_enhanced.md

 As the user **VECTOR**, issue the below PL/SQL Code.

-1. Create Credential to Access OCI Gen AI Service
+1. Create API Credential to Access OCI Gen AI Service

     ```
     <copy>